-Though a game with the name Video Pinball appeared in arcades in 1979, the best-known Atari game by that name is this, the Atari 2600 version, programmed by Bob Smith.
+Though a game with the name Video Pinball appeared in arcades in 1979, the better known Atari 2600 version was programmed by Bob Smith.

-Moving the joystick to the left or the right to activate the left or right flipper; holding up on the joystick activates both flippers at the same time.
-The ball was launched by pressing down on the joystick button and pulling the joystick downwards while the table could be tilted by holding down the joystick button and moving the joystick in the desired direction.
+Moving the joystick to the left or right activates the left or right flipper; holding up on the joystick activates both flippers at the same time.
+The ball is launched by pressing down on the joystick button and pulling the joystick downwards.
+The table is "tilted" by holding down the joystick button and moving the joystick in the desired direction.

 The 2600 version of the game was released on the Xbox Live Marketplace Game Room, which maintains the control idiosyncrasies.